Skip to main content

 What is ABA therapy and how does it work

 ABA builds skills and reduces behaviors that interfere with learning or daily life.
-A BCBA designs the program.
+A Registered Behaviour Analyst (RBA), a psychologist, or a psychological associate designs and supervises the program.
 Therapists work directly with your child, often for several hours per session.
 ABA is the therapy type most commonly funded through Core Clinical.

 What it looks like in practice